-Foldable Scooters For Getting To Work: Everything You Need To Know!
+Best Foldable Electric Scooter For Getting To Work: Everything You Need To Know!

-It wasn’t all that long ago that foldable scooters were seen as nothing more than a children’s toy.
-I remember laughing at my twelve-year-old younger brother and his mates in their ‘scooter gang’ scooting around the local streets not that long ago...
+It wasn’t all that long ago that scooters were seen as nothing more than a children’s toy.
+I remember laughing at my twelve-year-old younger brother and his mates in their ‘scooter gang’ as they rode around the local streets.

-It certainly doesn’t hurt that they offer so many different advantages and benefits over the more traditional choices (including bicycles) – advantages and benefits we highlight more in depth below.
+It certainly doesn’t hurt that they offer so many different advantages and benefits over the more traditional choices (including bicycles).
+We’ll highlight the main advantages and benefits in more depth below.

 So, let’s get right into it!